Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 ##International Users

-The Roll20 service can be accessed from countries around the world and may contain references to Tailor Made products, services and programs that are not available in your country.
-These references do not imply that Tailor Made intends to announce such products, services or programs in your country.
-The Site is controlled, operated and administered by Tailor Made Solutions, LLC and its affiliates from their offices within the United States of America.
-Tailor Made makes no representation that the Roll20 service and Tailor Made materials are appropriate or available for use at other locations outside the United States, and access to the Site from territories where the Site, the Services or Materials are illegal is prohibited.
+The Roll20 service can be accessed from countries around the world and may contain references to Orr Group products, services and programs that are not available in your country.
+These references do not imply that Orr Group intends to announce such products, services or programs in your country.
+The Site is controlled, operated and administered by The Orr Group, LLC and its affiliates from their offices within the United States of America.
+Orr Group makes no representation that the Roll20 service and Orr Group materials are appropriate or available for use at other locations outside the United States, and access to the Site from territories where the Site, the Services or Materials are illegal is prohibited.
 If you access the Site from a location outside the United States, you are responsible for compliance with all local laws.

-The export and re-export of Tailor Made Software are controlled by the United States Export Administration Regulations, and such Software may not be exported or re-exported to Cuba, Iran, Libya, North Korea, Sudan, Syria, or any country to which the United States embargoes goods.
+The export and re-export of Orr Group Software are controlled by the United States Export Administration Regulations, and such Software may not be exported or re-exported to Cuba, Iran, Libya, North Korea, Sudan, Syria, or any country to which the United States embargoes goods.
 In addition, the Software may not be distributed to persons on the Table of Denial Orders, the Entity List, or the List of Specially Designated Nationals.

 By downloading Software, you are certifying that you are not a national of Cuba, Iran, Libya, North Korea, Sudan, Syria or any country to which the United States embargoes goods, and that you are not a person on the Table of Denial Orders, the Entity List, or the List of Specially Designated Nationals.

-All Tailor Made Software, products and publications are commercial in nature.
+All Orr Group Software, products and publications are commercial in nature.
 The Software and documentation available on this Site are “Commercial Items,” as that term is defined at 48 C.F.R. §2.101, consisting of “Commercial Computer Software” and “Commercial Computer Software Documentation,” as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
 Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §§227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are licensed to U.S. Government end users (A) only as Commercial Items and (B) with only those rights as are granted to all other users pursuant to the Terms of Service and the applicable license agreement.

 ##Limitation of Liability

-In no event shall Tailor Made, its officers, directors, employees, partners or suppliers be liable to you or any third party for any special, punitive, incidental, indirect or consequential damages or losses of any kind, or any damages or losses whatsoever, including those resulting from loss of use, data or profits, whether or not foreseeable or if Tailor Made has been advised of the possibility of such damages or losses, and on any theory of liability, including breach of contract or warranty, negligence or other tortious action, or any other claim arising out of or in connection with:
+In no event shall Orr Group, its officers, directors, employees, partners or suppliers be liable to you or any third party for any special, punitive, incidental, indirect or consequential damages or losses of any kind, or any damages or losses whatsoever, including those resulting from loss of use, data or profits, whether or not foreseeable or if Orr Group has been advised of the possibility of such damages or losses, and on any theory of liability, including breach of contract or warranty, negligence or other tortious action, or any other claim arising out of or in connection with:

-* the access or use of or the inability to access or use the Roll20 service or Tailor Made materials;
+* the access or use of or the inability to access or use the Roll20 service or Orr Group materials;
 * the statements or actions of any third party on or via the site, services or materials;
 * any dealings with vendors or other third parties;
 * any unauthorized access to or alteration of your transmissions, user materials or other data;